cherwill/spreadexwidgets/README.md

 ### Additional Widgets

-Additional widgets, such as a hexagon or triangle, with rendering support from a V2 Renderer, would be an interesting challenge for me to solve.
+Shapes, such as a hexagon or triangle, with rendering support from a V2 Renderer, would be an interesting challenge for me to solve.

 ### Improvement to Textbox Construction